wcheng-t12/vertex-codenection/README.md

 ---

-## 4.3 🔥 Why VERTEXLOAD Is Different
+## 4.3 🔥 Why VertexLoad Is Different

-VERTEXLOAD is not designed to be another task manager, calendar, or wellbeing application.
+VertexLoad is not designed to be another task manager, calendar, or wellbeing application.

 Instead, it addresses a gap that these tools leave open: